Romashkaa/telekit/README.md

 Telekit is lightweight yet powerful, giving you a full set of built-in tools and solutions for building advanced Telegram bots effortlessly.

+- You can find information about the new decorators by checking their doc-strings in Python.

 ---

 ## Quick Guide